 Sabrent offers hubs with between four and 10 USB ports, all from the same Amazon listing.
 This particular hub has seven hubs and relies on a power adapter.
 The best feature is that each port has a corresponding power switch.
 That means you have some of the devices running and others off, and the LED indicators will let you know whether or not a device is on.

 Pros: Affordable option from one of the top USB hub brands.
 Each port has a corresponding power switch.
 Plug and play, no software needed.

 Cons: LED indicators are dim, so it may be hard to see when a device is on or not.

-For a very compact on the go option, this bus-powered hub from Anker features 4 USB hubs and one USB cable.
+For a very compact on-the-go option, this bus-powered hub from Anker features four USB hubs and one USB cable.
 The ports and cable are USB 3.0, for ultra-fast data transfer speeds.
 The cable is 7.8 inches, so it’s an ample length.
 The unit itself is only 4.2 inches by 1.2 inches, making it easy to take with you.

 Pros: Very slim and compact, doesn’t require a power adapter.

 Cons: Not intended to be used for charging devices.